-The figure is a quite complicated one but when you consider the significant steps in bug life cycle you will get a quick idea of bug life.
+The above image is quite detailed and when you consider the significant steps in Bug Life Cycle you will get a quick idea about it.

 On successful logging, the bug is reviewed by Development or Test manager.
 Test manager can set the bug status as Open, can Assign the bug to developer or bug may be deferred until next release.

 When a bug gets assigned to a developer and he/she can start working on it.
 The developer can set the bug status as won’t fix, Couldn’t reproduce, Need more information or ‘Fixed'.